geneweb/geneweb/api/README.md

   yojson
   ocaml-redis (https://github.com/geneanet/ocaml-redis)

-NOTE 1: While the issue about the Hashtbl is not fixed, use OCaml 3.12

-NOTE 2: Don't forget to edit the Makefile (tools/Makefile and api/Makefile) and change the values to mirror your installation.
-For example, change CAMLP5D=~/.opam/system/lib/camlp5/ into CAMLP5D=~/.opam/3.12.1/lib/camlp5/

-NOTE 3: Following the previous note, if you build ocaml-redis from sources, change the value to point to your own installation (api/Makefile).
+NOTE : Run the configure script to update the ocaml variables (tools/Makefile.ocaml).
+You need to build ocaml-redis from source (see link), and then update tools/Makefile.ocaml and change the variable LREDIS to point to your own installation.

 CONTENTS: